MNC89/eks-self-mgd/eks/README.md

 1. Clone the repository and create a "dev" environment in the GitHub repository.
   * Save the arn of the created role as "IAM_ROLE" GitHub environment variable
-2. Create aws keypair to ssh into worker nodes and save it securely
-  * `aws ec2 create-key-pair --key-name fp-eks-worker-node-key-pair`
-3. Create a new branch and adjust the kubernetes_resources/aws_auth files to your needs
+2. Create a new branch and adjust the kubernetes_resources/aws_auth files and providers.tf backend to your needs
-4. Git Push to deploy EKS Cluster, VPC and attached applications
+3. Git Push to deploy EKS Cluster, VPC and attached applications
-5. Configure VPC CNI add on
+4. Configure VPC CNI add on
   a.
 Login to the kubernetes cluster
   b.
 Set WARM_IP_TARGET and MINIMUM_IP_TARGET with your values
     * More information can be found [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/prefix-and-ip-target.md)